maartenpaauw/model-states-for-filament-docs/README.md

     ->label('State');
 ```

-When using the `StateExportColumn` component, this plug-in will automatically generate a label for the current state.
-If
+When utilizing the `StateExportColumn` component, this plug-in will automatically generate a label for the current
-you want to have a custom label, you can implement the `HasLabel` interface.
+state.
+If you desire a custom label, you can implement the `HasLabel` interface.

 Because the `StateExportColumn` component is based on the `ExportColumn` component, all the familiar `ExportColumn`
-modifiers can be used (e.g. `label()`).
+modifiers can be used (e.g., `label()`).

 > [!TIP]
-> More information about exports can be found on the official
+> For more information about exports, refer to the official
 > Filament [documentation](https://filamentphp.com/docs/3.x/actions/prebuilt-actions/export).

 ## Advanced

 ### Custom State Manager

-Do you want to use a different model state manager than Spatie Laravel model state?
-This is totally possible.
-You have
+Would you like to use an alternative model state manager instead of Spatie Laravel model state?
+You can certainly do so.
-to create your own manager by creating a new class that implements the `Manager` interface.
+Simply create your own manager by creating a class that implements to the `Manager` interface.

 ```php
 <?php